rohan-paul/Awesome-JavaScript-Interviews/Node-Express/express-session-how-it-works.md

 #### The module like express-session will provide you with a nice API to work with sessions (letting you get & set data to the session), but under the hood, it will save and retrieve this data using a cookie.

-### Storing Session Data in Application Memory
+### 1. Storing Session Data in Application Memory

 One way to store session data is in Application memory.
 This is often the simplest way, but not used in production.

 Storing session data in application memory essentially means that the data is stored for the lifetime of your application runtime.
 If your web application server crashes or is stopped, all session data is removed.

-Storing session data in memory also causes memory leaks.
+It also causes memory leaks.
 As your application stays running, more and more memory is used, until your app runs out of memory.

-For development purposes, it is often useful to store sessions in application memory.
-Otherwise, there are better ways of storing session data.
-We’ll explore these below.

-### Storing Session Data in Cookies
+### 2. Storing Session Data in Cookies

 A cookie is usually a small piece of data that gets sent between a web server to your web browser.
 It allows the server to store information relevant to a specific user.